ConductorOne/baton-github/README.md

 baton resources
 ```

-## Data Model
+# Data Model
-`baton-github` is will pull down infromation about the following GitHub resources:
+`baton-github` is will pull down information about the following GitHub resources:
 - Organizations
 - Users
 - Teams